Elsinore (video game): Accolades

 The game was nominated for "Excellence in Design" and "Excellence in Narrative" at the IGF Awards, and for "Best Original Choral Composition", "Best Original Song" with "Fair as a Rose", and "Best Original Soundtrack Album" at the 18th Annual G.A.N.G.
 Awards.
+Elsinore won the award for "Best Adventure/Role Playing Game" at Intel Level Up 2016.
+In 2024, Game Rant included the game on the list of the 10 Best Games Based On Shakespeare's Plays.